endavid/VidEngine/README.md

 ## GPU Quaternions performance tests

-You need to find these ones in the commit history.
+You need to find these tags in the commit history:

-Tags:

     instanced-spheres-quaternions
     instanced-sphere-matrices